-Title: Washington State's Proposed Changes to Water Quality Standards for Surface Waters of the State of Washington - WAC 173-201A several sections of the rule, including proposed amendments to numeric criteria for total dissolved gas (TDG) in the Snake and Columbia rivers, amending specific sections of the rule to meet legal obligations in a 2018 Stipulated Order of Dismissal, and amendments to clarify the descriptions of marine water aquatic life use designations.
-The purpose of the draft Environmental Impact Statement (DEIS) is to evaluate the risks of adjusting the TDG criteria to allow more spill in the Snake and Columbia rivers.
-The other proposed rule changes will not have a probable adverse impact on the environment.
+Title: Washington State's Changes to Water Quality Standards for Surface Waters of the State of Washington - WAC 173-201A Description: The rulemaking intends to adopt revisions to Chapter 173-201A WAC on December 30, 2019.
+The purpose of the final Environmental Impact Statement (EIS) is to evaluate the risks of adjusting the TDG criteria to allow more spill in the Snake and Columbia rivers.
+The other rule changes will not have a probable adverse impact on the environment.
+Location: Statewide and Lower Snake and lower Columbia rivers Lead Agency: Washington State Department of Ecology Responsible Official: Heather R. Bartlett, Program Manager Water Quality Program Department of Ecology P.O.
+Box 47600 Olympia, WA 98504-7600 Lead Agency Contact: Susan Braley (swqs@ecy.wa.gov or 360-407-6414) Scoping Comments Received: May 8, 2019 through May 29, 2019 Date Final EIS was issued: December 23, 2019 Date draft EIS issued: July 31, 2019 Date draft EIS Comments Due: September 26, 2019

-Description: The proposed rule is to update Chapter 173-201A WAC to amend

-Location: Statewide and Lower Snake and lower Columbia rivers

-Lead Agency: Washington State Department of Ecology

-Responsible Official: Heather R. Bartlett, Program Manager

-Water Quality Program Department of Ecology

-P.O.
-Box 47600

-Olympia, WA 98504-7600

-Lead Agency Contact: Susan Braley (swqs@ecy.wa.gov or 360-407-6414)

-Scoping Comments Received: May 8, 2019 through May 29, 2019

-Date draft EIS was issued: July 31, 2019

-Date draft EIS Public Comments Due: September 26, 2019